ggouws/HPC_dada2/README.md

   <b>The command line arguments you must supply are:</b><br>
   - an email address to receive a pdf of the quality plots (-E)

+Like the pre-trimmed quality plots, post-trimmed quality plots will be produced for the two samples with the largest file sizes
+(i.e., potentially containing the greatest number of reads).
+These should be the same two samples as before unless there are quality concerns and filterAndTrim removes much data from the two earlier samples.

   filterAndTrim will run using the default parameters if you don't submit any further optional parameters.

   <br>
   <b>Optionally, you can also supply:</b><br>